| New

 which you then decorated with heather.
 There are still some people who

+choose this method, whilst others buy an imported tree.
 Everyone who writes to the address Santa Claus, 2412 Nuuk, GREENLAND,

 will receive a reply from Santa, although whether your wishes will be